pivotal/docs-platform-automation/docs/tasks.md

 === "Usage"
     ---excerpt--- "reference/pre-deploy-check-usage"

+### prepare-image
+This task modifies the container image with runtime dependencies.
+`CA_CERTS` can be added,
+which can help secure HTTP connections with a proxy server and allows the use of a custom CA on the Ops Manager.

+=== "Task"
+    ---excerpt--- "tasks/prepare-image"
+=== "Implementation"
+    ---excerpt--- "tasks/prepare-image-script"
+=== "Usage"
+    ---excerpt--- "examples/prepare-image-usage"

 ### prepare-tasks-with-secrets
 Modifies task files to include variables needed for config files as environment variables for run-time interpolation from a secret store.